mobilinkd/KenwoodTK-x90/programmer-connector/README.md

 base.
 Orient the shell so that the two cut-outs match the PCB clips and the clips on the shell are aligned with the clip cut-outs on the base.

 Push the shell into the base until the clips engage.
+This will require a bit of force and persistence because the ABS shell is a bit too thick to give easily.

 ## Radio Connection

+The radio uses a proprietary 12-pin connector.
+It uses pogo pins in two concentric rings of 6 pins, 12 & 9mm ⌀, offset by 30°.
+We only need two pins (at 7 & 8 o'clock, TRD & GND) for the programmer.

 <table>
   <tr>